-AboutI am a Lecturer in Digital Education within the Centre for Research in Digital Education and The Edinburgh Futures Institute at the University of Edinburgh.
-I teach on the MSc in Digital Education and the MSc in Education Futures.
+AboutI am a Lecturer in Digital Education within the Centre for Research in Digital Education and The Edinburgh Futures Institute at the University of Edinburgh, where I teach on the MSc in Digital Education and the MSc in Education Futures.
+I am co-editor of the Postdigital Science and Education book series (Springer), a co-author of the Manifesto for Teaching Online (MIT Press 2020), and run the Elektronisches Lernen Muzik project where the relationship between music and learning is explored through playlists.

 |

-My current main area of research is concerned with the relationship between learning spaces and digital technologies.
-This includes writing about the postdigital learning spaces of higher education, the ways online students conceptualise the university, how students use sound to negotiate space for learning, and the impact of learning technologies upon the spatial and temporal configurations of the university.
+Currently, my research is mostly concerned with the relationship between learning spaces and digital technologies.
+This includes writing about postdigital learning spaces of higher education, the ways online students conceptualise the university, how students use sound to negotiate space for learning, and the impact of learning technologies upon the spatial and temporal configurations of the university.
+With Lucila Carvalho (Massey University), I co-edited a collection exploring convivial, equitable and sustainable spaces for learning (Springer 2024).